ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-kaitamas01/writing/proposals/show_proposal_one.md

 <!---toc end-->

 ## Add Your Name Here
+Kai Tamas
 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

 TODO: You must retype the sentence here in order to digitally sign your pledge.
+"I adhered to the Allegheny College Honor Code while completing this project."

 **IMPORTANT:** If you do not type the required sentence then the course